-The Health Technology Assessment of innovative Cancer (HTAiC) medicines initiative is a key part of our ambition to deliver value-based healthcare.
+The Health Technology Assessment of innovation in Cancer (HTAiC) initiative is a key part of our ambition to deliver value-based healthcare.

-Through this initiative, we wish to raise awareness and understanding of the access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
-We also want to engage in a debate with multidisciplinary stakeholders and decision makers, with the ultimate goal of establishing collaborative and sustainable approaches to achieve timely access for patients.
+Through this initiative, our aim is to raise the awareness and understanding of access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
+We also want to engage in open dialogue with multidisciplinary stakeholders and decision-makers, with the ultimate goal of delivering collaborative and sustainable approaches that achieve timely access for patients.

 The Challenge: enabling timely patient access to new cancer medicines

 Major scientific and treatment advances have been accompanied by a paradigm shift in the approval procedures of regulatory agencies in Europe and the USA.
 They have either adapted their evidence expectations and/or accelerated their approval of innovative cancer medicines.
 However, the approach of national Health Technology Assessment (HTA) agencies in assessing the benefits of new therapies has remained largely static, resulting in delays in access for patients in need of immediate intervention.